 It’s an emergency in my house if we run out of nutritional yeast (aka “nooch”).
 This flaky deactivated yeast is a natural seasoning that adds a cheesy flavor to sauces and dishes but is also easily devoured sprinkled over a batch of freshly popped popcorn.
 You can find my recipe for that here!

 Vegetable broth is an essential item for any vegan pantry.
 It’s a great stand-in for sautéing vegetables, and it is a necessary ingredient in soups, stews, and sauces.
-Imagine’s No Chicken variety is my favorite because it tastes like chicken without the chicken!
-It adds savory flavor to anything you mix it in.
+Imagine’s No Chicken variety is a great option because it tastes like chicken without the chicken!
+Better Than Bouillon also has a vegan chicken stock, as well as several vegetable bouillon varieties.
+Broth and bouillon adds savory flavor to anything you mix it in.

 With a can of chickpeas, quick and easy protein is just a can opener away.
 Sprinkle these gems on salads, roast them in the oven for a savory snack, blend them with tahini for a homemade hummus, or smash them into chickpea ‘tuna’ salad.
 In addition to the chickpeas themselves, a can is handy for the liquid brine called aquafaba that is versatile in so many vegan recipes.